daos-stack/daos/docs/admin/docker.md

 ### Base DAOS Image

 The first image to create is the `daos-base` image which is not intended to be used as it, but as a base image for building the other three daos images.
-This first image could be built directly from GitHub with the following command:
+This first image can be built directly from GitHub with the following command:

 ```bash